 - Frequent ultrasounds, and nonstress testing at end of pregnancy

 - Surveillance for complications such as hypertension and preeclampsia, and prompt intervention and coordinated care if complications do exist

 - Delivery planning, and on-site Level III NICU for peace of mind at delivery

 - Multiples support group (see flier for more information)

 Women who are pregnant with multiples need special care.
 While most multiple pregnancies result in healthy babies, possible complications during pregnancy include preeclampsia, gestional diabetes, and placental issues.
 Twins and triplets can also be at increased risk for complications, including preterm birth.
 Working with a specialist can decrease the risk of complications, and make it more likely to carry your babies to term.

-UC San Diego is also one of a small group of medical centers that provides potentially lifesaving treatment for identical twins with a rare but serious complication called Twin-to-Twin Tranfusion Syndrome, through our Fetal Surgery Program.
+UC San Diego is also one of a small group of medical centers that provides potentially lifesaving treatment for identical twins with a rare but serious complication called Twin-to-Twin Transfusion Syndrome, through our Fetal Surgery Program.

 Meet Our Specialist